hyungmogu/udacity-cloud-devops-project-5/README.md

   - [Minikube](https://minikube.sigs.k8s.io/docs/start/) is Kubernetes running on local computer.
 The author will use this to test and simulate app before deploying to AWS EKS environment.
 - Convert server from monolith to microservice
 - Automate the creation of S3 and IAM if it doesn't exist
-- Make this app is easy to start and use by ordinary people (In progress)
+- Make this app is easy to start and use locally by ordinary people (Done)
 - Apply CI/CD using CircleCI
 - Submit project